ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 3. When overload resolution attempts to judge whether two parameter sequences `{P1...Pn}` and `{Q1...Qn}` are identical, it treats these pseudo-types as identical to themselves and all tasklikes of the same arity.
 This would allow it to go down the *more specific* tie-breaker route.
 4. If overload resolution picks a winning candidate with one of the pseudo-types, only then does the pseudo-type get collapsed down to the concrete type `Task` or `Task<T>`.

 I struggled to make sense of this approach.
 Consider what is the principle behind this type inference?
-One possible principle is this: *when type inference succeeds and mentions one of the pseudo-types, it is a statement that **all tasklikes would be equally applicable in its place**. * But that's not really how type inference works in C#.
+One possible principle is this: **when type inference succeeds and mentions one of the pseudo-types, it means that all tasklikes would be equally applicable in its place**.
+But that's not really how type inference works in C#.
 Consider:
 ```csharp
 void f<T>(Func<T> lambda1, Func<T,T> lambda2)
 f( ()=>3, (x)=>x.ToString());